 Basic Skills Requirement: Satisfied in one of the following ways

-- CBEST: Applicant must pass computer or paper-based CBEST exam
+- CBEST: Passage of computer or paper-based CBEST exam

-- CSET Writing Skills Exam(Multiple Subject and Education Specialists Only): Applicant must pass the CSET Writing Skills Exam.
+- CSET Writing Skills Exam(Multiple Subject and Education Specialists Only): Passage of the CSET Writing Skills Exam.

-- CSU Entry Level Placement Tests: Must achieve an Entry Level Math score of 50 and an English Placement Test score of 151.
+- CSU Entry Level Placement Tests: Achieve an Entry Level Math score of 50 and an English Placement Test score of 151.

-- SAT: Must achieve a score of 550 in Mathematics and 500 in Critical Reading
+- SAT: Achieve a score of 550 in Mathematics and 500 in Critical Reading

-- ACT: Must achieve a score of 23 in Mathematics and 22 in English
+- ACT: Achieve a score of 23 in Mathematics and 22 in English

 - Advanced Placement Exams: Score 3 or above in AP Calculus or AP Statistics and a score of 3 or above in AP English